 Regardless of whether you and your family are feline fans or dog lovers, teaching your kids how to interact with animals plays a huge role in helping them learn responsibility and empathy.
-Before you give in to demands for a pet from the kids, and decide on adopting a four-legged friend, make a trip down to these popular cat and dog cafes in Singapore to unwind over coffee, cute critters and cuddles.
-Note: To avoid potential mishandling, these cafes have an age limit for kids – most allow only children above the age of six years old.
+Before you give in to demands for a pet from the kids and decide on adopting a four-legged friend, make a trip down to these popular dog and cat cafes in Singapore!
+Unwind over coffee, fawn at cute critters and get cuddles.
+Note: to avoid potential mishandling, these cafes have an age limit for kids – most allow only children above the age of six, so check before going down.

 Meomi Cat Cafe

 Tucked away in Kampong Glam, this intimate cafe is the purrfect place to unwind with your feline companions.
 It’s quiet, cosy and serves simple desserts and drinks.
 Children above the age of six years old are allowed to enter, making this cafe one with a lower age limit than most.
 Keep your eyes peeled for Mario – the cafe’s resident munchkin cat who’s bound to evoke squeals of delights from even the most resolute non-cat-lover.
 Once you’re done with patting the cats, head out for an explore of the hip ‘n’ happening Haji Lane area.

 Where: Meomi Cat Cafe, 668 North Bridge Rd, Singapore 188801

 Wile away the day with your newfound furry friends over drinks (coffee or tea for the grown-ups and juices for kids).
 The Cat Cafe has free wifi so you can spend all your time Instagramming these gorgeous cats.
 Entry is $16 and will allow you to spend two hours of your time getting acquainted with the kitties.
 Need more time to mingle?
 Every 30 minutes thereafter costs $4.
 The cafe’s bright and spacious setting is great for the 15-20 cats to roam.
 Children aged six and above are allowed here.